VishalRigel/PushNotification/readme.md

 $push = new PushNotification('fcm');
 ```

-Now you may use any method that you need.
+Now you may use any method what you need.
 Please see the API List.

 ## API List